MoeraOrg/moeraorg.github.io/overview/browsing.md

 # Browsing

 A user of a centralized social network sees it as one big website.
-He opens this site in a web browser and uses the site's UI to surf through the social network.
+They open this site in a web browser and use the site's UI to surf through the social network.

-As we [said above][1], Moera is not a single website, it is a web of sites.
+As we [said above][1], Moera is not a single website; it is a web of sites.
 The best way to surf through it is with an "upgraded" browser.
-The browser should handle some sort of URIs designating a post, feed or profile in Moera, like
+The browser should handle some kind of URI designating a post, feed, or profile in Moera, like
 ```
 moera:<node name>/<location>